 US Treasury Economic Impact Payment (Stimulus) Scams

 The Internal Revenue Service has a dedicated Coronavirus Tax Relief and Economic Impact Payments page that will answer many of your questions regarding how the stimulus payments will occur.
 They have also issued a warning regarding coronavirus-related scams.
 Many of these scams are attempting to gain your personal or financial account information.

 Never share your personal or account information based on emails, text or social media.

-Customers say they’re receiving scam emails about insurance and other COVID-19 topics in an effort to gain personal information including login usernames and passwords.
+Customers say they’re receiving scam emails/texts/calls about insurance and other COVID-19 topics in an effort to gain personal information including login usernames and passwords.
 Always exercise extreme caution when discussing your information and don’t share your information when people contact you.

 Criminals will try to get you to send them payments, for a variety of reasons.
 We’ve recently seen payment scams with payment references mentioning coronavirus or COVID-19.
 However, that doesn't necessarily mean the fake caller used the virus as a conversation starter.
 They may have used these words in the payment reference to make it look more genuine to us.
 Be cautious when sending money and talk to a trusted advisor before making payments to new organizations or recently made friends.

 Some business customers are being targeted too.
 They're being invited to purchase “COVID-19 Insurance or Financial Assistance” as part of a scam.
 We have also seen some businesses being contacted by criminals impersonating their normal vendors and asking them to send money to a different account because their account is frozen by a foreign government or a variety of different excuses.
 In some cases, accounts payable teams have received fake messages from their own management directing them to create payments.
 Always validate any new or payment change information through a known and trusted contact number you have had on file for a period of time.

 Additional identified business targeted scams are located on the Federal Trade Commission communication.